I like camping, but after this, I think I’ll stick to Shell Island.

-It’s pretty fair to say that roughly 99% of the streight to DVD horror films that you find in your local supermarket charts are poor at best, usually somewhere between a low rent Paranormal Activity knock-off and what ever The Asylum are churning out these day, but sometime, just sometimes you discover a film that really and truly shouldn’t be lumped in with the dross, this is exactly what I discovered when I took a chance on Dutch psychological horror film The Pool (De Poel).
+It’s pretty fair to say that roughly 99% of the straight to DVD horror films that you find in your local supermarket charts are poor at best, usually somewhere between a low rent Paranormal Activity knock-off and whatever The Asylum is churning out these days, but sometimes, just sometimes you discover a film that really and truly shouldn’t be lumped in with the dross, this is exactly what I discovered when I took a chance on Dutch psychological horror film The Pool (De Poel).

 Trying to find a quiet and secluded spot for a week of camping in the wild, two families take a chance and decide to sneak into a deserted nature reserve and set up camp beside a picturesque pond in the middle of the woods.
 The perfect place for some fishing, sunbathing and encountering mystical spirits, you know standard stuff really.

-Now I can’t say I’ve watched too many Dutch horror films and some of you may be put off by the fat that it’s subtitled, but I’ve always found that it leads to a better cinematic experience, with the subtitles forcing you to pay more attention to the film and the lack of hollywood clishes, especially jump scares, found footage and a forced twist near the end, all of these don’t seem to of made their way into continental cinema as much as it has infected the American genre.
+Now I can’t say I’ve watched too many Dutch horror films and some of you may be put off by the fact that it’s subtitled, but I’ve always found that it leads to a better cinematic experience, with the subtitles forcing you to pay more attention to the film and the lack of Hollywood cliches, especially jump scares, found footage and a forced twist near the end, all of these don’t seem to of made their way into continental cinema as much as it has infected the American genre.

-The Pool starts off with middle-aged parents Lennaerd (Gijs Scholten van Aschat) and Sylke (Carine Crutzen) taking their two teenage sons Jan (Alex hendrickx) and Marco (Chris Peters) on a camping holiday, along with family friend Rob (Bart Klever) and his daughter Jenny (Katja Herbers), the back story is soon established, with rob and Lennaerd have recently been made redundant from the bank they both worked for, not able to afford a big expensive holiday, they decide that sneaking into a nature reserve is a perfect way to enjoy a cheap holiday away from it all.
+The Pool starts off with middle-aged parents Lennaerd (van Aschat) and Sylke (Crutzen) taking their two teenage sons Jan (Hendrickx) and Marco (Peters) on a camping holiday, along with family friend Rob (Bart Klever) and his daughter Jenny (Katja Herbers), the back story is soon established, with rob and Lennaerd have recently been made redundant from the bank they both worked for, not able to afford a big expensive holiday, they decide that sneaking into a nature reserve is a perfect way to enjoy a cheap holiday away from it all.